By Craig Neil. This post includes affiliate links.

 - Comfortable

 The material is well worth the money and if you look after it, it’ll last for years.
-I’ve actually got a cashmere scarf that I’ve had for nearly ten years and it’s still going strong, and it’s got an added bonus that it seems to get softer and fluffier the more I wear it.
+I own a cashmere scarf that I’ve had for nearly ten years and it’s still going strong, and it has a bonus in that it seems to get softer and fluffier the more I wear it.

 If you want an elegant, long-lasting quality Scottish gift, an item of clothing made from genuine Scottish cashmere wool is a great choice.